medanielsantos/medanielsantos/README.md

 ## About me

 My name is Daniel Henrique, and I'm passionate about technology, programming, and the whole ecosystem around tech.
-- With over 4 years of experience under my belt, I'm currently a skilled TallStack Developer (Laravel, Livewire, TailwindCSS), PHP, JS, and AlpineJS programmer.
+- With over 4 years of experience under my belt, I'm currently a skilled FullStack Developer.
 - I'm always pushing myself to learn new things, and I'm currently diving into Javascript/Typescript with a focus on NodeJS, ReactJS and React Native, and VueJS. 💻📱🛢
 - In my spare time, I enjoy hiking, playing video games, and spending time with my family and friends.
 Ask me anything about tech, games, or the exciting world of programming!
 Let's get coding?